gmazy/Python-Hard-Link-Copy/README.md

 # Python Hard Link Copy

-**Install**

-Download version from releases if you don't have Python installed.

-**Usage**
+## Usage (windows)

-Drag & Drop folder over hardlinkcopy.bat to make linked copy of folder.
+Drag & Drop folder over **hardlinkcopy.bat** to make copy of folder.

-**Benefits of linked copy**
+### Benefits
-- Backup terabytes of data in instant backups that do not initially consume any disk space.
+- Make instant copy that does not consume any space.
-- Files mostly behave just like regular files.

-**Cons of linked copy**
-- Properties of files are shared.
-Read only checkbox in file properties will affect both files.
-- Windows reports full filesize even file does not consume space.
-- Linked copies are only possible among same partition.
+### Cons
-- While deleting file or saving over it does not affect shared data, it's still possible for special software to change all linked copies of file at once.
+- It's rare, but possible for special software to change original and linked copy of file at once.
+- Shared file properties.
+- Filesize reports incorrectly.

-**Things that turn linked copy back into normal file**
+### How to turn linked file back into normal file
-- Moving file out of disk or partition
+- Save changes to file
-- Making copy of file
+- Make copy of file
-- Saving changes to file
+- Move file out of disk or partition